zhuolisam/zhuolisam.github.io/content/blog/i-know-who-I-am.md

 This is who I am.

 Do I like every part about me?
-Hell no. But I love most part of me.
+Hell no, I have a long way to go.
+But I love most part of me.
 I like who I am, I like the way I feel, I like the way I do things, and I like the pace, with which I learn my mistakes.
 I don't want to be anybody else, but me.